-A person who has recourse to public funds will be able to access benefits and housing assistance if they meet the relevant qualifying requirements.
+A person has who has recourse to public funds can access welfare benefits and local authority housing assistance if they meet the eligibility rules.

-There may be some instances when a person does not have a document to confirm their immigration status.
-A person in this position should not automatically be refused a service without further investigation into their circumstances to ensure that they are not wrongly denied a service they may be entitled to.
+If a person does not have a document to confirm their immigration status, they should not be refused a service without further checks into their circumstances.

 Adult relative of a person in the UK who is a British citizen, has settled status, refugee leave or humanitarian protection, and who requires long-term personal care as a result of age, illness, or disability, when this care is unavailable or cannot be provided by anyone in their country of origin.